singingwolfboy/netlify-home/_posts/2015-12-16-star-wars-gone-static.md

 ![sphero.jpg](/uploads/sphero.jpg)

 ## Sphero (aka BB-8) ##
-Last of we have a company that has a great tip for getting initial traction.
+Lastly, we have a company that has a great tip for getting initial traction.
 Have your prototype droid be picked up by the biggest movie franchise in the World and have them give it a prominent role in the film and marketing of the film.

 BB-8 is one of the coolest bots we’ve ever seen and without giving away trade secrets we can reveal that their sites are getting plenty of traffic these days :)